Deonte Harris Player Prop Bets for NFL Week 12 | New Orleans vs. Buffalo 11/25/2021

 Matchup vs. Buffalo

-- The Bills are allowing 191.7 passing yards per game this year, the NFL's best pass defense.
+- The 191.7 passing yards the Bills give up per game makes them the NFL's best pass defense this season.

-- The Bills have surrendered seven touchdowns through the air (0.7 per game).
-They are first in the NFL in that category.

 Recent Performances